“Celebrating the Wordsworths”

 Saturday, 26th March 2022 at 7.30 pm

-The concert will provide an opportunity for us to premier the three commissioned works from the cancelled concert in 2020:
+The concert provided an opportunity for us to premier the three commissioned works from the cancelled concert in 2020:

 - Daffodils (Tamsin Jones)